 \section{Future Exploration}

-Building on the challenges discussed in Section \ref{sec:challenge}., as Speech LLMs continue to evolve, addressing key challenges will be crucial for their progress.
+Building on the challenges discussed in Section \ref{sec:challenge}, as Speech LLMs continue to evolve, addressing key challenges will be crucial for their progress.
 Two primary issues that warrant focused research are instruction sensitivity and the degradation of semantic reasoning abilities.
 Currently, Speech LLMs often struggle to maintain robustness in the face of nuanced or ambiguous instructions.
-This sensitivity to instruction variability affects their ability to consistently generate accurate and contextually appropriate outputs.
-Additionally, as Speech LLMs handle increasingly complex tasks, their reasoning capabilities—particularly in understanding subtle, multi-step contexts—tend to degrade.
-Moreover, Speech LLMs still have a long way to go in achieving true multitask generalizability—where a model can handle tasks it hasn't been explicitly trained on.
+This sensitivity to instruction variability affects their ability to consistently generate accurate and contextually appropriate output.
+Additionally, as Speech LLMs are applied to increasingly complex tasks, their reasoning capabilities tend to degrade, particularly in understanding subtle, multi-step contexts.
+Moreover, Speech LLMs still have a long way to go in achieving true multitask generalizability, where a model can handle tasks it hasn't been explicitly trained on.
 At present, models often fail to perform certain tasks unless they have been specifically trained for them.
 Researchers are expected to focus on improving models’ adaptability to diverse instruction formats, enhancing their reasoning capabilities, and enabling more seamless multitask learning across tasks the model has not been trained on.

 Another critical avenue for future work lies in extracting richer and finer acoustic information from speech.
-While current models can process speech to some extent, their ability to capture the full range of acoustic cues—such as speaker emotion, intonation, and environmental noise—is still limited.
-Exploring methods to enhance acoustic feature extraction and incorporating these features more effectively into the reasoning process will be key to enabling more nuanced and context-aware speech understanding.
+Although current models can process speech to some extent, their ability to capture the full range of acoustic cues, such as speaker emotion, intonation, and environmental noise, remains limited.
+Exploring methods to improve the extraction of acoustic information and incorporating these features more effectively into the reasoning process will be key to enabling more nuanced and context-aware speech understanding.